-- Introduction includes purpose and scope, points of contact, project references, and glossary - Notifications describes the plan for notifying known users of the system being shut down and other affected parties - Data Disposition describes the plan for archiving, deleting, or transferring to other systems the data files and related documentation - Software Disposition describes the plan for archiving, deleting, or transferring to other systems the software library files and related documentation - System Documentation disposition Describes the plan for archiving, deleting, or transferring to other systems the hardcopy and softcopy systems and user documentation - Equipment Disposition describes the plan for archiving, deleting, or transferring to other systems the hardware and other equipment

-- Project Staff describes the plan for notifying Systems Team members of the shutdown of the system, and the transfer of these team members to other projects - Project Records describes the plan for archiving, deleting, or transferring to other projects the records of project activity - Facilities describes the plan for transferring or disposing of facilities used by the project staff for the system being shut down
+- Introduction Includes purpose and scope, points of contact, project references, and glossary - Notifications Describes the plan for notifying known users of the system being shut down and other affected parties - Data Disposition Describes the plan for archiving, deleting, or transferring to other systems the data files and related documentation - Software Disposition Describes the plan for archiving, deleting, or transferring to other systems the software library files and related documentation - System Documentation Disposition Describes the plan for archiving, deleting, or transferring to other systems the hardcopy and softcopy systems and user documentation - Equipment Disposition Describes the plan for archiving, deleting, or transferring to other systems the hardware and other equipment - Project Staff Describes the plan for notifying project team members of the shutdown of the system, and the transfer of these team members to other projects - Project Records Describes the plan for archiving, deleting, or transferring to other projects the records of project activity - Facilities Describes the plan for transferring or disposing of facilities used by the project staff for the system being shut down

-4.11.3 Guidance for Document Development
+4.12.3 Guidance for Document Development

 The objective of the Disposition Plan is to end the operation of the system in a planned, orderly manner and to ensure that system components and data are properly archived or incorporated into other systems.
 At the end of this phase, the system will no longer exist as an independent entity.
-The completion of the systems life cycle is carefully planned and documented to avoid disruption of the organizations using the system or the operation of other systems that will use the present system.
+The completion of the systems life cycle is carefully planned and documented to avoid disruption of the organizations using the system or the operation of other systems that will use the data and/or software of the present system.